Brachyplatystoma capapretum

-Brachyplatystoma capapretum, the dark caped goliath catfish, Peru piraiba, false piraiba, or filhote da capa preta, is a species of catfish of the family Pimelodidae that is native to rivers of Brazil and Peru.
+Brachyplatystoma capapretum, the dark caped goliath catfish, Peru piraíba, false piraíba, or filhote da capa preta, is a species of catfish of the family Pimelodidae that is native to rivers of Brazil and Peru.

 Description

 B. capapretum, described in 2005, was previously confused with B. filamentosum.
 These two species are very closely related, being sister genera.
 They can be differentiated in premaxillary dentition, juvenile and adult coloration, and adult maxillary barbel length and caudal fin shape.
 Both species exhibit spotted juvenile stages, though in B. capapretum these spots are much larger than the eye, while in B. filamentosum these spots are about the same size as the eye.
 Also, the cross section of the caudal peduncle is rounded in these two species, as opposed to a deeper, thinner cross section in other Brachyplatystoma species.
 The adult B. capapretum has a very dark or even black dorsum (its species name is derived from Portuguese which means "black cape"), as opposed to the relatively lighter dorsal surface of B. filamentosum.